Pen y Fan: Geology

 Pen y Fan is formed from various units of the Old Red Sandstone which were laid down during the Devonian period.
 The lower slopes of the mountain are formed from the sandstones and mudstones of the Senni Formation whilst the upper slopes are formed from those of the Brownstones Formation.
-The very summit, like that of neighbouring Corn Du, is composed of hard-wearing sandstones of the Plateau Beds Formation.
+The very summit, like that of neighbouring Corn Du, is composed of hard-wearing sandstones of the Pen y Fan Formation (formerly known as the Plateau Beds).
 The beds of sandstone dip gently southwards towards the South Wales Coalfield basin.

 The Brecon Beacons nurtured their own glaciers during the last ice age and both Cwm Llwch and Cwm Sere were excavated by glaciers which grew in the lee of the high ground.
 Llyn Cwm Llwch occupies a glacially excavated rock hollow and the lake is partly dammed by a late-glacial moraine.

 The mountain is the highest point within the Fforest Fawr Geopark which was established in 2005 to promote economic development, particularly sustainable tourism, based on the area's geological heritage.

 Tommy Jones' Obelisk

-Near the route from the Storey Arms (once a coaching inn on the Brecon to Merthyr road) to the summit is a memorial granite obelisk, with an inscription which reads: "This obelisk marks the spot where the body of Tommy Jones aged 5 was found.
+Above Cwm Llwch on the northwest spur of Corn Du is a memorial granite obelisk, with an inscription which reads: "This obelisk marks the spot where the body of Tommy Jones aged 5 was found.
 He lost his way between Cwm Llwch Farm and the Login on the night of August 4, 1900.
 After an anxious search of 29 days his remains were discovered Sept [2nd].
 Erected by voluntary subscriptions.
 W Powell Price Mayor of Brecon 1901."

 Tommy was the son of a Rhondda coal miner, and had been visiting his grandparents at the time.
 He died from exhaustion and hypothermia or exposure.
 How a small boy managed to climb so high remains a mystery.

 The obelisk, a useful landmark in misty conditions, was paid for by the proceeds of a memorial fund started when the jurors at the boy’s inquest waived their fees.

 The search was used as the theme of the 1980 film Tommy Jones.

 Panorama

-From the summit on a clear day the Bristol Channel (including the islands of Flat Holm and Steep Holm), Carmarthen Bay, Swansea Bay, the Gower Peninsula, the Black Mountains, the Cambrian Mountains, Exmoor, the town of Brecon and much of Mid Wales and the South Wales Valleys, and in a north-easterly direction the Clee Hills in South Shropshire can be seen.
+From the summit on a clear day the Bristol Channel (including the islands of Flat Holm and Steep Holm), Carmarthen Bay, Swansea Bay, the Gower Peninsula, the Black Mountains, the Cambrian Mountains, Exmoor, the town of Brecon and much of Mid Wales and the South Wales Valleys, and in a north-easterly direction the Clee Hills in south Shropshire, can be seen.